At the broadest level, my research focuses on four philosophical questions about ethics:

 If you have a fetish for CVs, mine can be found here.

 I hail from Vancouver, Canada, which has left me with weaknesses for vegan cuisine, karaoke, and the martial art aikido (although the latter pair of interests have been sadly neglected in recent years).
 I live in Columbus, Ohio with my love Amy Shuster, and our child Finn.

-If you are here because my Facebook and google+ pages are shockingly cryptic, you can learn more about me here.
+If you are here because my social media pages are shockingly cryptic, you can learn more about me here.

 If you would like to get in touch, please drop me an email at: